c3d/xl/doc/HANDBOOK_2-evaluation.md

 possible candidates for `X * Y` expressions required an evaluation of `2 * pi` in order to check whether it was a `real` or `integer` value.

-This is called _immediate evaluation_ of arguments, and is required in XL in the following cases:
+This is called _immediate evaluation_ of arguments, and is required in XL for statements, but also in the following cases:

 1. When the formal parameter being checked has a type declaration, like `Radius` in our example, and when the type does not match the